ahmetwaly/vehicles-dashboard/readme.md

     The solution is build to be deployed on Kubernetese platform to avoid one vendor locking .
 * [step to deploy AKS on Azure](deployment.md) : please follow those attached steps to deploy AKS cluster on azure .

-## Testing

-## API
-TODO: API Reference with examples, or a link to a wiki or other documentation source.

 ## Acknowledgements
 TODO: Show folks some love.